Psalm 96 – Declaring the Glory of God to the Entire World

 b.
 The LORD reigns: This is a fundamental and powerful message for God’s people to proclaim to the world.
 Whether others recognize His reign or not, the LORD nevertheless reigns, and that reign will one day be openly and obviously imposed upon the whole world.

 i.
 Say among the nations, “The LORD reigns”: “Justin Martyr, in his dialogue with Trypho the Jew, quotes this passage thus: ‘Say among the nations, the Lord ruleth by the wood,’ meaning the cross; and accuses the Jews of having blotted this word out of their Bibles, because of the evidence it gave of the truth of Christianity.
 It appears that this reading did exist anciently in the Septuagint, or at least in some ancient copies of that work, for the reading has been quoted by Tertullian, Lactantius, Arnobius, Augustine, Cassiodorus, Pope Leo, Gregory of Tours, and others.”
 (Clarke)

 c.
 The world also is firmly established: God’s people are also meant to tell the world that His work as Maker of the earth is good and lasting.
-He didn’t make the world in a sloppy way; it is firmly established, so that it shall not be moved.
+He didn’t make the world in a careless way; it is firmly established, so that it shall not be moved.

 d.
 He shall judge the peoples righteously: The world also needs to hear that God is a righteous judge, before whom the whole world must give account.
 When the world hears and believes this, they will rightly prepare themselves for that judgment to come.

 i.
 “He shall judge the people righteously; he shall not abuse his invincible power and established dominion to the oppression of his people, as other princes frequently do, but shall govern them by the rules of justice and equity, which is the only foundation of a true and solid peace.”
 (Poole)